GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Experiments

 \subsection{Implementation Details}

 As a backbone of GTNet, we experimented with different architectures and selected resnet-152~\cite{he2016deep} based on performance in the training set of V-COCO and HICO-DET.
 We also report our performance using resnet-50 \cite{he2016deep} for a fair comparison with existing methods.
 Output from the fourth residual block of resnet with a dimension of $1024\times 25\times 25$ was used as the the input feature map.
 By two separate $1\times 1$ convolutions we generate key and value with a dimension of $512\times 25\times 25$.
-We also test with different number of channels for key and value and report them in Table~\ref{tab:num_of_channels}.

 For training, following the policy of previous works~\cite{gao2020drg,ulutan2020vsgnet, liu2020consnet} we use human-object bounding boxes from a pre-trained Faster-RCNN~\cite{ren2015faster} based object detector, the same as VSGNet ~\cite{ulutan2020vsgnet}.
 For selecting the human and object bounding boxes we use the same threshold (0.6 for human and 0.3 for object) as VSGNet.
+All projected feature vectors (baseline feature vector $\mathbf{f}_{B}$, query vector $\mathbf{f}_{Q}$, spatial guidance vector $\mathbf{f}_{S}$, semantic guidance vector $\mathbf{f}_{W}$, guided query vector $\mathbf{f}_{GQ}$, and context rich query vector $\mathbf{f}_{C}$) have a length of 512.